MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ## What are Q\# and the Quantum Development Kit?

-The Microsoft Quantum Development Kit (QDK) is an **open-source** development kit for Azure Quantum, that enables you to work both online with the service and offline.
+The Microsoft Quantum Development Kit (QDK) is an **open-source** development kit for Azure Quantum.
+It is built-in to the Azure Quantum portal, where you can develop programs using Jupyter Notebooks.
+You can also install the QDK to your own local environment and work both online with the Azure Quantum service and offline.
 The QDK includes the [quantum programming language Q#](xref:microsoft.quantum.overview.q-sharp), a high-level programming language that allows you to focus your work at the algorithm and application level to create quantum programs.

 ### The Quantum Development Kit

 The QDK offers a set of tools that will assist you in the quantum software development process:

 - [Ready-to-use libraries](xref:microsoft.quantum.libraries.overview) to help you keep your code high-level, including both “standard” libraries that implement patterns common for a lot of quantum algorithms, and domain-specific libraries, such as chemistry and machine learning.
-- [Quantum computing simulators](xref:microsoft.quantum.machines.overview) that simulate current and future quantum machines, so that you run and debug your quantum algorithms written in Q#.
+- Local and cloud-based [quantum computing simulators](xref:microsoft.quantum.machines.overview) that simulate current and future quantum machines, so that you can run and debug your quantum algorithms written in Q#.
 - [Noise simulators](xref:microsoft.quantum.machines.overview.noise-simulator) that allow for simulating the behavior of Q# programs under the influence of noise and the stabilizer representation.
 - A [resource estimator](xref:microsoft.quantum.machines.overview.resources-estimator) that provides real world costs to run your solutions, for example, how many qubits you need and how long your program will take.

-The Quantum Development Kit includes extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration with [Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.standalone).
+- Extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration with [Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.standalone).

-The Quantum Development Kit supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs), as well as integration with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq), so quantum developers that are already working in other development languages can also run their circuits on Azure Quantum.
+- Interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs), as well as integration with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq), so quantum developers that are already working in other development languages can also run their circuits on Azure Quantum.

 > [!NOTE]
 > Azure Quantum is an flexible ecosystem.
 You can run Python code on Azure Quantum without explicitly calling any Q# code, such as submitting Qiskit or Cirq circuits, or submitting [optimization problems](xref:microsoft.quantum.submit-jobs-optimization).
 To use these features, you must install the [`azure-quantum´ Python package](xref:microsoft.quantum.install-qdk.overview.python-only).